Digital Giza

 The exact purpose of these mysterious “reserve heads” remains a mystery, but we do know that they come from Giza burial chambers and tomb shafts.
 And they all date to the 4th Dynasty.

 Perhaps they served as “reserves” in case the mummy was damaged.
-They were never parts of complete statues, just incomplete heads.
+They were never parts of complete statues.
 And they seem to show unique individual people; this is not common in Egyptian art.
 We still have much to learn about “reserve heads.”

 View a collection of reserve heads